How to enable and use the Slack integration

 Set up your conditions (more information can be found in the Understanding rules article), and choose the action Send to Slack (listed in the Then section).
 You will be able to send a notification to a specific Slack channel or to a specific user.

-The first time a teammate opens the menu, they will be prompted to link their Slack account.
-Afterwards, they will be able to add a comment and choose a destination channel.
-When you're done, click Post.
+Each teammate will be prompted to link their Slack account the first time they do this.
+Then, they can add a comment and choose a destination channel or DM.
+When you're done, click Post to send your message to Slack.

-Note: You also have the option to use Slack Message Menus to take action on your Front messages from Slack.
+You also have the option to use Slack message buttons to take action on your Front messages from Slack.
 When this option is turned on, any member of the Slack channel where you’ve sent the message can assign, move, re-open, or archive the message directly from Slack.

 I set up a rule with a "Send to Slack " action and it doesn't work.
 I even added another action with it (To assign the email to myself) to see that the rule "catches" the email properly and it does.
 The email is not sent to Slack though.
 The Slack integration does work, when I use it manually and not with a Rule.Reply